Newhouse0303/JavaAdvanced_OOP/Part_3_exercise_4.md

 Research and registering of new diseases is a long process, so there would be a super class `Disease` with fields `name` and `symptoms`.
 It would have three subclasses.
 One for emerging and fairly unknown diseases which might go by a temporary name, but would have some recognisable sympton patterns that have caucht researchers' attention.
 Another for recognised diseases and third for fully established diseases.

-Without any context it is difficult to imagine how the Human object is engaged in the scenario, maybe
+Without any context it is difficult to imagine how the Human object is engaged in the scenario, maybe Human object could call a disease methods to get a list of respective symptoms or cure.
+Maybe a Symptom interfaces which would have a list of nasty methods for the subclasses to implement.

 ## c:

+Class `retriveData` interacts with the database, creates Row objects and returns a list with createList method.

+Class Row holds the row format, setters and getters for all the values:

+Class `StudentInfo` calls retrieveData's method createList.

 ## d:

+Class UserInterface

 ## e: